tdeborge/FIS-Workshop-Yasumi/lab-6-starting-the-client.md

 ## Running the Client

 * Once the build is successfully done perform:
   **java -jar target/FISGuiScaleout-1.0.0-SNAPSHOT-jar-with-dependencies.jar**

-* Then select the **New Interactive** button to start the puzzle.

 * Next the application should come up:
   ![](/assets/initialGUI.png)

+* Then select the **New Interactive** button to start the puzzle

+* Do some timeing

+---

+## Change some Parameters

+As this is a big OpenShift Cluster, you can now use this system to perform some tests:

+* put all pods on 1 replica and see what happens
+* give the calculation pod at least 2 CPU to get the work done \(to get better results\)
+* increase the number of calculation pods to 5
+* Increase the pods to 25

+In my testing, 10-12 seconds is the minimum range on this platform.